vincentgong7/VG_AlexeyAB_darknet/README.md

 It is a ZIP file, unzip it with the password: **jj113.io**

-3. Build the project in different ways in Linux and Windows.
+3. Build the project.
+No need to modify the code either in Linux or in Windows.

 	3.1 For linux: Make the project with command in darknet/ folder:
 	>make

-	3.2 For windows, please modify one line in top in the detector.c, using the header file for Windows.

-	//#include <dirent.h> //for linux, ubuntu, macos

-	#include "dirent_win.h" //for windows
+	3.2 For windows.

-	Then it can be successfully built on Visual Studio.
+	It can be successfully built on Visual Studio.

 5. Use the command described above to perform batch detecting images.